 -

 Yes.
-Applicants are welcome to partner with any EPP that will help their candidates to meet their staffing needs.
-For example, an applicant may want to partner with a specific EPP for employees who are seeking additional endorsements, but partner with a different EPP for candidates who are seeking initial certification.
+Districts are welcome to partner with any EPP that will help their candidates to meet their staffing needs.
+For example, an applicant may want to partner with a specific EPP for employees who are seeking additional endorsements, but partner with a different EPP for employees who are seeking initial certification.

 -